An Axiom System for Feedback Centralities: Main results

 \begin{theorem} A centrality measure defined on $\mathcal{G}^{EV}$ satisfies LOC, ED, NC, EC and CY if and only if it is Eigenvector centrality (Equation~\eqref{eq:walk:ev}). \end{theorem}

-We begin by showing that Katz prestige and Eigenvector centrality are equal for strongly connected out-regular graphs (Lemma~\ref{lemma:ev-kp:equal-on-regular}).
-Then, we prove that both centralities satisfy the corresponding axioms (Lemmas~\ref{lemma:axioms:kp}--\ref{lemma:axioms:ev}).
+We begin by showing that Seeley index and Eigenvector centrality are equal for strongly connected out-regular graphs (Lemma~\ref{lemma:ev-si:equal-on-regular}).
+Then, we prove that both centralities satisfy the corresponding axioms (Lemmas~\ref{lemma:axioms:si}--\ref{lemma:axioms:ev}).
 Hence, it remains to prove the uniqueness of both axiomatizations.

-Let $F$ be a centrality measure defined on $\mathcal{G}^{EV}$ or $\mathcal{G}^{KP}$ that satisfied LOC, ED, NC and CY.
+Let $F$ be a centrality measure defined on $\mathcal{G}^{EV}$ or $\mathcal{G}^{SI}$ that satisfied LOC, ED, NC and CY.
 First, we show that $F$ is equal to both centralities for strongly connected out-regular graphs.
-We divide it into two steps: \begin{itemize} \item First, we consider strongly connected out-regular graphs such that the proportion of weights of every two edges is rational (Lemma~\ref{lemma:ev-kp:super-regular-graphs}) \item Then, we consider arbitrary strongly connected out-regular graphs (Lemma~\ref{lemma:ev-kp:regular-graphs}) \end{itemize} These proofs are based on the following observation: for every graph $G$ that satisfies assumptions of Lemma~\ref{lemma:ev-kp:super-regular-graphs} it is possible to construct a cycle graph $G^*$, from which $G$ can be obtained using proportional combining.
+We divide it into two steps: \begin{itemize} \item First, we consider strongly connected out-regular graphs such that the proportion of weights of every two edges is rational (Lemma~\ref{lemma:ev-si:super-regular-graphs}) \item Then, we consider arbitrary strongly connected out-regular graphs (Lemma~\ref{lemma:ev-si:regular-graphs}) \end{itemize} These proofs are based on the following observation: for every graph $G$ that satisfies assumptions of Lemma~\ref{lemma:ev-si:super-regular-graphs} it is possible to construct a cycle graph $G^*$, from which $G$ can be obtained using proportional combining.
 This implies that if some centrality measure satisfies CY and NC, then it is uniquely defined on graph $G$.